miso-sound/misosoupy/README.rst

 *Example: Ranking top 5 neutral sounds, utilizing the reset button to make changes.*

-**After selecting and ranking sounds, the participant's choices will be output to a tab-delimited .txt file.**
+**After selecting and ranking sounds, the participant's choices will be saved to a tab-delimited .txt file.**

 .. figure:: ./docs/media/data1.png